open/close all folders

 - Bonus Boss: Easily the toughest enemy in the game, found at the bottom of the optional bonus dungeon.

 - Deal with the Devil: Instead of fighting the Master Below, you can facilitate her Body Surfing out of the dungeon in return for a promise to stop the attacks on Caed Nua.
+That said, if you let her possess Falanroed, she does keep her promise to stop the attacks and tells you where Thaos is.
+This particular ending even goes as far to show that she peacefully leaves the country.

 - Flunky Boss: If you fight the Master Below, you'll simultaneously have to fend off several of the dungeon's favorite Demonic Spiders.